-In January and February, four new very high denomination definitive postage stamps were issued, as shown above.
-The designs are similar to that of the Coat of Arms definitive stamps issued in 1921-1922, but they are much wider.
+The four new very high denomination definitive stamps shown above (Mi. #119-22, Sc. #109-12) were issued in January and February.
+The designs are similar to that of the Coat of Arms type definitive stamps issued in 1921-1922, but these are much larger.

-The eight definitive postage stamps shown above were issued during 1923, utilizing paper with the new webbing watermark.
-The Danzig Arms definitives were continued, along with smaller sized stamps featuring the vertical and horizontal Coat of Arms designs of 1921-1922.
+The eight definitive postage stamps shown above (Mi. #123-30, Sc. #99-03, #106-08, #118) were issued during 1923, utilizing paper with the new webbing watermark.
+The Danzig Coat of Arms type definitives were continued, along with smaller-sized definitive stamps featuring modified vertical and horizontal Coat of Arms designs of 1921-1922.

-The two charity stamps shown above were issued on March 12, 1923 to provide assistance for the aged.
+The two charity stamps shown above (Mi. #131-32, Sc. #B4-5) were issued on March 12, 1923 to provide assistance for the aged.
 The designs feature an elderly pensioner in front of a silhouette of the Free City of Danzig.

-Between February and April a new series of airpost stamps, shown above, was issued.
-The new 25 Mk. denomination is identical to the vertical type airpost stamps previously issued.
-The new horizontal format high denominations, utilize the same designs as the previous issues, but they are much wider, 40 x 23 mm instead of 34 x 23 mm.
+The new 25 Mk. denomination is identical to the vertical type airmail stamps previously issued.
+The new horizontal-format high denominations, utilize the same designs as the previous issues, but they are much wider, 40 x 23 mm instead of 34 x 23 mm.

-These airpost stamps also utilized paper with the new webbing watermark.
+These airmail stamps also utilized paper with the new webbing watermark.

-The four scans shown above illustrate all the definitive postage stamps issued between May and September of 1923.
+The four images shown above include all the definitive postage stamps issued between May and September of 1923.
 These stamps reflect the out-of-control inflationary trend of this period.
 They were all printed on paper with the webbing watermark.

-The two scans above show all the surcharged hyperinflation definitive stamps issued in September and October of 1923.
-These reflect the height of hyperinflation in the Freistadt Danzig.
+The two images shown above include all the definitive postage stamps issued between September and October of 1923.
+These stamps reflect the height of hyperinflation in the Freistadt Danzig.

-Most of these surcharges occur on previously issued stamps of Danzig, though in many cases, the colors are different from those of the originally issued postage stamps.
+Most of these overprints and re-valuations occur on previously issued stamps of Danzig, though in many cases, the colors are different from those of the originally issued postage stamps.

-Most of these stamps exist imperforate, as well as with many plate and surcharge varieties.
+Most of these stamps exist imperforate, as well as with many plate and overprint varieties.
 None of them are unreasonably priced, and they offer a world of possibilities for the specialist.
-For details, please refer to the Michel Deutschland-Spezial Katalog Volume I.
+For details, please refer to the Michel Deutschland-Spezial-Katalog Volume I.

-The new airpost stamp types shown above were issued on October 18.
-The two stamps on the bottom were never issued without the surcharge, though varieties with missing surcharges are known.
+The new re-valued airmail stamps shown above, at the bottom (Mi. #179-80, Sc. #C24-25), were also issued on October 18.
+The basic stamp denominations were never issued without the surcharge, though varieties with missing surcharges are known.

 At the end of October 1923, the Freistadt Danzig implemented currency reform measures to put an end to hyperinflation.
 The old currency, 100 Pfennig = 1 Mark, was replaced by the new reformed currency, 100 Pfennig = 1 Danzig Gulden.

-The 12 surcharged stamps shown above utilized previously issued definitive postage stamps, however, they were all printed in rose.
-They were all perforated 14, and they were printed on paper featuring a multiple octogon watermark.
+The twelve surcharged stamps shown above (Mi. #181-92, Sc. #156-67) utilized previously issued definitive postage stamp types, however, they were all printed in rose.
+They were all perforated 14, and they were printed on paper featuring a multiple octagon watermark.